nbellerand7636/AppointmentApp/README.md

 5. Set variable PATH_TO_FX to the directory of your JavaFX library (e.g. /Library/javafx-sdk-11.0.2/lib).
 6. Select "Run" and then "Run 'Main'" on the menu bar.

-To run the program from the command line using the supplied .class files:\*

-1. Within a shell, cd to the project directory.
-2. Within the project directory, cd to out/production/SchedulerClient
-3. export PATH_TO_FX=/Library/javafx-sdk-11.0.2/lib
-4. export PATH_TO_MYSQL_DRIVER=/Library/mysql-connector-java-8.0.23
-5. java --module-path ${PATH_TO_FX}:${PATH_TO_MYSQL_DRIVER} --add-modules javafx.fxml,javafx.controls,javafx.graphics Main

 ## Using the Program

 The application opens with a login form asking for user credentials.
 Input the credentials for any user in the database.
 The valid credentials are username 'test' and password 'test' or username 'admin' and password 'admin'.